 TPO roofs are suitable for all kinds of weather conditions as they are made using ethylene propylene rubber, a material known for its high durability and excellent flexibility.

 In addition to this, the material is algae-resistant and tough on ozone.
 Moreover, it’s able to handle wear and tear and resists perforations.

-This roofing material has a lot of selling points, however, one of the best is the materials ability to keep homes cool.
-The reflective white TPO cools homes most effectively, however, other colors of membrane roofing are also on the cool roof rating council’s approved list.
+This roofing material has a lot of selling points, however, one of the best is the material’s ability to keep homes cool.
+The reflective white TPO cools homes most effectively, though other colors of membrane roofing are also on the Cool Roof Rating Council’s approved list.

 Installing Photovoltaic Solar on a TPO Roof

 Because TPO is typically installed on a flat roof it requires a different type of solar mount.
 This mounting system is called a ballasted racking system.
 It allows the solar arrays to be put on the roof without penetrating it.

 Installing solar with a TPO roof makes perfect sense.
 Together they help the homeowner reduce their carbon footprint significantly.

 Spray roofing, also known as spray polyurethane foam (SPF), involves spraying the foam on a preexisting roof.
 This form of roofing is typically done on flat roof buildings.

 The result is a durable roof.
 However, to protect the foam from degrading, an elastic coating is then sprayed on the SPF.
 This coating is what makes this roofing material a cool roof option.